 .
 If you are short on space, you might still fit a lap pool, plunge pool or swim spa, all of which could be focal points in your small garden.

 As you plan your pool design, map out your space and determine what size, shape and style works best for you.
 Browse the photos on Houzz for design ideas for above ground pools, inground pools, as well as pool landscaping and novelty features like pool slides or water features.
-Then, save your favourite photos to an ideabook, and get in touch with the experts behind your favourite picks.
+Then, save your favourite photos to an ideabook, and get in touch with the experts behind

 What type of pool should I install?

 The dimensions of your backyard will determine the type of inground pools you can install.
 Take into account boundary restrictions and pool fencing compliance.
 Fibreglass versions are cheaper, and quicker to install; whereas concrete constructions are better suited to tricky sites and give you more freedom in design.
 If you’re on a tight budget or don’t want to commit to an inground pool, above ground pools are a more affordable alternative.
 If you only have a small backyard, a plunge pool is a great solution, and can easily run along a boundary wall or down the side of a house.
 This option is also low maintenance, can be heated for use in winter, and can do double duty as a swim spa.
 A long, narrow space, on the other hand, could fit a lap pool, whereas a water feature could fill an awkward space.
 If your backyard features a stunning vista, consider an infinity pool to accentuate the view.